Ward³

 Platform

-Built for SOCs that already have an opinion.
+Built for SOCs that are already tooled and opinionated.

 kernel-level